SagarDevAchar/tt08-one-pixel-dvd/docs/info.md

 - Uses the [HVSync Generator from TinyTapeout](https://github.com/SagarDevAchar/vga-playground/blob/main/src/examples/common/hvsync_generator.v)
 - Keeps track of pixel position and directions and flips them when necessary
+- Smart idea by RebelMike to divide the Horizontal Timing by 16 to save the number of flops used!

 ## External hardware